-Granting Access to Records
+Granting Access to Records with Manual Sharing

 You can use manual sharing to give specific other users access to certain types of records, including accounts, contacts, and leads.
 Sometimes, granting access to one record includes access to all its associated records.